thomatou/Spotipy/README.md

 Assuming your client ID and client secret are valid, this will download a list of `spotify_username`'s liked songs into `list_of_spotify_songs.json`.
 The songs from this list will be downloaded into `./songs`, and their id tags will be updated.

 You can then import the music from this folder into iTunes to find your neatly organized music library.
 Enjoy!

+The `Spotify_downloader.py` will by default download the 100 songs that you've saved most recently.
+Consider this a test mode, so that you can check everything is functioning correctly before you go ahead and download 1000s of songs from YouTube.
+Once you're happy with your test run, you can download your whole library by passing `False` as an extra command-line argument (think of it as test mode = False), like so:

+`python3.x Spotify_downloader.py spotify_username ./songs False`

 ### How does this work?